 Yard waste includes grass clippings, leaves, and brush (i.e., branches and twigs smaller than 4-feet in length) generated during general yard maintenance.
 Yard waste does not include materials generated during tree removal, land clearing, or home renovation projects.

 - Manage it onsite: Leave grass clippings on your lawn by grasscycling, and/or backyard composting yard waste along with other organics, such as food waste, to enrich your soil and promote healthy plants.

 - Self-haul to a county facility: Yard waste is accepted at the county's I-66 and I-95 waste management complexes for a fee.
 For more information regarding fees, please visit residential disposal fees and regulations.
+See also Tree Stumps

 *Please Note: yard waste is collected at curbside year-round, but only processed for recycling from March 1 through December 24.
 With the exception of Christmas trees, between December 25th and the end of February, the small amount of yard waste generated is disposed of as trash.
-Christmas trees are collected and recycled the first two weeks in January.

 Exceptions to Managing Yard Waste

 Large amounts of yard waste & brush: If you are a county customer, please see Curbside Yard Waste.
 If a private hauler collects your trash, please contact them or a bulk/junk removal company for collection services.

 Townhome Communities: Some townhome communities that do not generate a large amount of yard waste may be exempted from county collection requirements by seeking approval of an "alternative yard waste recycling system."
 For more information about how to qualify, please call our office at 703-324-5230, TTY 711.